-From mood swings and weight gain to hot flashes and fatigue, perimenopause is a time that is loaded with life-draining physical and emotional changes.
+From weight gain and hot flashes, to fatigue and cycle changes, perimenopause is loaded with life-draining physical and emotional changes.

-You do not have to struggle through this time or just hope and pray that you will feel better once menopause officially starts (who wants to wait that long to start enjoying life?!).
+You do not have to struggle through this time, just hoping and praying that you will feel better once menopause officially starts.

 As with all situations involving hormonal changes, food plays a key role in determining whether you sail through perimenopause (or struggle every step of the way).